Open quantum systems with particle and bath driven by time-dependent fields: Generalized quantum Nyquist noise

 Following {\cite{Gardiner,Gaspard2022}}, we can use the above results to infer a fluctuation-dissipation relation for the random fluctuations of the voltage in a circuit, in the quantum regime.
 In Fourier space, for an unconstrained particle, Eq. \eqref{eq:langevin2} becomes \cite{Gardiner}

-where $\omega$ is a generic driving frequency and we have neglected initial values of position $x(0)$ and velocity $x'(0)$.
+where $\omega$ is a generic driving frequency.
 Following Ref. \cite{Gaspard2022}, we divide Eq. \eqref{eq:chargemotion} through by a uniform charge density parameter, $\lambda = qnA$, where $q$ is the elementary charge, $n$ the medium's density of charge carriers, $A$ the cross-section of the circuit.
 Then we introduce the following quantities: the electric current $I=\lambda \dot{x}$, induction $L=m/\lambda^2$ and alternating voltage $V (\omega) = qE (\omega)/\lambda$ with random fluctuations $V_I (\omega) = \eta/\lambda$.
 We also define the frequency-dependent resistance This turns Eq. \eqref{eq:chargemotion} into

 Equation \eqref{eq:circuitmacro} describes the current in an LR circuit subjected to an AC voltage, which crucially includes new contributions to the fluctuations because of the response of the charged heat bath environment to the external voltage.